getsentry/sentry-docs/src/collections/_documentation/home/index.md

   {% asset on-fire.png %}
 </div>

 Welcome to the Sentry documentation.
 Sentry is an open-source error tracking tool that helps you monitor and fix crashes in real time.
-Here we cover everything about the product, the platform integrations, and our on-premise offering.
+Here we cover everything about the product, the platform integrations, and our on-premises offering.

 ## Getting Started